bctix/LC-FPSCounter/README.md

 ### 1.2.0
 - Added `PersistantCounterColor` setting.
     - Changes the color of the counter.
+- `HideCounter` now also hide the Persistant Counter.
+- Removed logs.
-- Fixed fps logging when using `PersistantCounter`
+- Fixed fps logging when using `PersistantCounter`.

 ---
 ### 1.1.0